artinfaghanzadeh/Prime_recognition/README.md

 *Nowaday, I am the only member of this project.*

 ## 6 - What is file into repository?
-* - Jpeg Flowchart : This is image type of Flowchart*
+ - Jpeg Flowchart : This is image type of Flowchart.
-* - SVG Flowchart : This is vector of Flowchart*
+ - SVG Flowchart : This is vector of Flowchart.
-* - Prime_Recognition.py : This is vector of Flowchart*
+ - Prime_Recognition.py : This is vector of Flowchart.
+ - Structure.py : This file is the right way to run the project.